JosephMusenge/Medical-Data-Visualizer/README.md

 - Pandas: A powerful library for data manipulation and analysis.
 - Matplotlib: A plotting library for creating visualizations in Python.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute this code as per the terms of the license.